 We are all absolutely riddled with things about ourselves which we wish to forget, and which (I hope) we’re all trying to improve.
 We have to give people the room and the space to also leave a thing of their past, in their past.
 It’s that simple.

 I love someone who is a recovering addict.
-We never discuss the harm he did to me while he was using; I understood where his behaviour was rooted even then, so I forgave it in the spot.
+We never discuss the harm he did to me while he was using; I understood where his behaviour was rooted even then, so I forgave it on the spot.
 When he got clean, he apologized and I accepted.
 There is never a reason for me to bring it up again; he does when he wants to joke about it, and that’s fine.
 It’s been so many years that he can laugh about it now.
 So can I. But still, I never am the one to initiate even a joke about this matter.

 What purpose would it serve for me to do so?
 We have addressed it, and I want us to look forward, not back.
 He’ll get stuck otherwise, and potentially spiral.
 This serves no one, and it would shatter my fu(king heart.